Bill Shankly: Personality

 Kelly wrote that, although it was said half-jokingly, so far as Shankly was concerned there was a degree of truth in what he had said.
 Shankly had fully realised the importance of football to its die-hard fans, himself included.
 It had become too important.
 Ian St John agreed that much of Shankly's behaviour was "bizarre", but everything was done with a purpose because Shankly always knew what he was doing and what he was saying.
+According to James Corbett in The Guardian: "he transformed Liverpool through sheer force of personality.
+As Keegan later said, he put "his character into the club in every facet from the bottom to the top".
+He instilled pride, discipline, loyalty and a relentless work ethic."
+Shankly was a father figure to many of his players, including Tommy Smith, the "Anfield Iron", who had lost his own father shortly before he signed as a 15-year-old, while John Toshack, in awe of his manager when meeting him as a 21-year-old, spoke on his impact on his players:

+He inspired us in every way.
+His belief in Liverpool Football Club, the standards he set for himself and for the club, the intensity that he went about his job.
+His quote about football being more important than life or death, he really felt that way.
+He rammed it into us how important it was to be playing for Liverpool, how privileged we were to be playing for these people.
+We really believed that.

 It's the greatest thing in the world, natural enthusiasm.
 You're nothing without it.

 — Shankly on his most treasured character trait.

 On how his tough, working class upbringing kept him grounded.
 "Pressure is working down the pit.
 Pressure is having no work at all.
 Pressure is trying to escape relegation on 50 shillings a week.
 Pressure is not the European Cup or the Championship or the Cup Final.
 That's the reward."
 On his belief in hard work, he referred to his time in the RAF: "If I had a job to do, even if it was scrubbing the floor, I wanted my floor to be cleaner than yours.
 Now if everyone thinks along these lines and does all the small jobs to the best of their ability – that's honesty, then the world would be better and football will be better.
 So, what I want is hard work.
 And no football club is successful without hard work."